BE THE ONE TO KNOW WHERE TO TURN.

 Where can I obtain a forensic medical exam?

-For those situations being investigated as Title IX Sexual Misconduct, the role of the Advisor is expanded during a Title IX Hearing process.
+For those situations being investigated as Title IX Sexual Misconduct, the role of the Title IX Advisor is expanded during a Title IX Hearing process.
 To participate in a Title IX Hearing, both the complainant and respondent must have a Title IX Advisor, who is an individual (who may be but is not required to be an attorney) selected by either the complainant or respondent and is permitted to participate in the Title IX Sexual Misconduct processes, to conduct cross-examination during a live hearing.
 Outside of cross-examination during a live hearing, the role of the Title IX Advisor’s during any meetings is to serve as a silent and nonparticipating person who solely observes and provides support.

 Confidentiality